sam-2707/EdgeQI/README.md

 EDGE-QI: An Energy and QoS-Aware Intelligent Edge Framework This repository contains the Python implementation of EDGE-QI, an intelligent framework for edge computing designed for modern IoT systems.
-This project is based on the research paper "EDGE-QI: An Energy and QoS-Aware Intelligent Edge Framework for Adaptive IoT Task Scheduling".
+This project is based on the research paper "EDGE-QI: An Energy and QoS-Aware Intelligent Edge Framework for Adaptive IoT Task Scheduling" by Sameer Krishn Sistla and S. Tilak.

-EDGE-QI enables adaptive task scheduling, lightweight ML inference, and intelligent data summarization by prioritizing tasks based on context, battery status, and network conditions.
-This ensures optimal system responsiveness while minimizing redundant communication and saving energy.
+EDGE-QI enables adaptive task scheduling, lightweight ML inference, and intelligent data summarization by prioritizing tasks based on context, device battery status, and network conditions.
+This ensures optimal system responsiveness while minimizing redundant communication and conserving energy.

 Key Features
 The framework is designed to deliver significant improvements over traditional edge computing approaches: